Invariant Gibbs dynamics for two-dimensional fractional wave equations in negative Sobolev spaces: Introduction

-where $X^s$ is a Strichartz space, for some $s>0$. \end{theorem} \noi See again \eqref{ch5:cond0} and \eqref{def:str} for the definition of the Strichartz space appearing in the statement of Theorem \ref{THM:GWP:sec-ord}.
-The strategy of the proof is analogous to the one for Theorem \ref{THM:GWP}.
-Note that by expanding $ (z_2+w_2)^{2m+1-\l} $ we end up with terms of the form $ :\!z^{\l}\!: z_2^{2m+1-j-\l}$ for which we crucially need a control on products of stochastic objects as precisely depicted in Proposition \ref{PROP:sto1} (iii), see the next section. \begin{remark}\rm A local well-posedness result performing a second order expansion was also given for the defocusing cubic NLW posed on the three-dimensional torus $\T^3$ in \cite{OPT}.
-In that paper, Oh, Tzvetkov and the second author only need to control a product of stochastic objects of the from $ :\!z^2\!: \I(:\!z^3\!:)$, see Proposition \ref{PROP:sto1} below, while here we treat general nonlinearities, so the analysis is more involved and we need the regularity results of Proposition \ref{PROP:sto1} for general products of stochastic terms. \end{remark}
+\begin{remark}\rm A local well-posedness result relying on a second order expansion was also given for the Wick ordered defocusing cubic NLW posed on the three-dimensional torus $\T^3$ in \cite{OPT}.
+In \cite{OPT}, Oh, Tzvetkov and the second author only needed to control the product of stochastic objects $ :\!z^2\!: \I(:\!z^3\!:)$, while here we treat general nonlinearities, so we need the regularity results for general products of stochastic objects in Proposition \ref{PROP:sto1}. \end{remark}